• Skip to primary navigation

 Notes

-• The vanilla pod can be replaced with ½ tsp of vanilla bean paste or 1 tsp of vanilla extract.
+• The vanilla pod can be replaced with ½ teaspoon of vanilla bean paste or 1 teaspoon of vanilla extract.

 • The heavy (unwhipped) cream can be kept in the fridge for up to 5 days.
 Do not freeze.